vannavu/vannavu.github.io/_drafts/2022-02-20-a-collection-of-thoughts-around-ambi-font-collection.md

 [Ambi](http://typewest2021.letterformarchive.org/VannaVu_Ambi.html){:target="_blank"} was a cloudy attempt at contributing to Vietnamese American visual culture, which is nascent as the first major wave of Vietnamese immigrants arrived in the U.S. in the 1970’s.
 The project stems from examining the multi-genre typography Vietnamese American or Asian American food packaging and restaurants and extends into layered discourse on Asian American identity.
 The ambition is to have the project itself was a lens for me to critically think about racial identity and reclamation, hegemonic culture, and the treatment of the banal in type design.

-the act of systematizing cultural forms into a typeface, which is then most often distributed through commodification and divorced from context. do you see the problem here?
+the act of systematizing cultural forms into a typeface, which is then most often distributed through commodification and divorced from the original context. do you see the problem here?

 ### Before typography came language.